“Control is an illusion….”

 “…now you’ve gotten a glimpse of that and you’re scared.”

-I remember sitting in the theater and cringing as tears welled in my eyes.
+I remember watching this movie and cringing as tears welled in my eyes.
 “Control is an illusion.”
 I remember the look in Tom Cruise’s face as these words were thrown his way.
 And like Tom Cruise, I was scared.

 Control is an illusion.